 Skating on Thin Ice exposes the culture of toxic masculinity in professional hockey and suggests how sport and society can change the narrative on sexual assault and violence.

 Why is it that professional sports, and notably hockey, remain a bastion for rape culture and violence against women?
 What are the conditions that allow a culture of toxic masculinity to persist despite awakenings elsewhere in society?
 What is the path forward, and how do we make officials, coaches, and athletes accountable?

-Drawing on decades of award-winning sociological research and sports journalism, Walter S. DeKeseredy and Martin D. Schwartz along with veteran sportswriter Stu Cowan find answers to these questions in Skating on Thin Ice.
+Drawing on decades of award-winning sociological research and sports journalism, Walter S. DeKeseredy, Martin D. Schwartz, and veteran sportswriter Stu Cowan find answers to these questions in Skating on Thin Ice.

 1. More Than a Few Bad Men

 2. In Their Own Words: Giving Voice to the Survivors of Professional Hockey Violence and Sexism

 3. With a Little Help from Their Friends: Male Peer Support and Violence against Women

 4. Other Key Elements of a Rape-Supportive Culture in Professional Hockey

 5. The Puck Drops Here: Prevention and Control Strategies